Cocurricular Activities

 The Mirror is the literary magazine at St. Francis.
 We publish an edition each semester which contain poems, pictures, short stories, and more from St. Francis students.

-The Percy-Potter Club
+The Pink Rose Book Club

 Troubie TV